Nahr al-Bared refugee camp

-Nahr al-Bared (نهر البارد, literally: Cold River) is a Palestinian refugee camp in northern Lebanon, 16 km from the city of Tripoli.
+Nahr al-Bared (نهر البارد) is a Palestinian refugee camp in northern Lebanon, 16 km from the city of Tripoli.
 Some 30,000 displaced Palestinians and their descendants live in and around the camp, which was named after the river that runs south of the camp.
 Under the terms of the 1969 Cairo Agreement, the Lebanese Army does not conventionally enter the Palestinian camps, and internal security is provided by Palestinian factions.

 Overview

 Nahr al-Bared is located directly on the Mediterranean Sea.
 It is made up of the "official" or "old" camp and the "unofficial" or "new" camp.
 The "old" camp is roughly 0.2 km^{2} and is under the responsibility of UNRWA.
 The "new" camp extends mainly to the north of the old camp, but also to lesser degrees to the east and south.
 It is less densely populated and many wealthier families have built their homes there in recent years.

 The camp is oblong shaped with the main road running straight through it (South to North), and the Souq running east to west.
 The different sectors of the camp are named after areas of what is now the northern Galilee region : Safourieh, Sasa, Safad, etc. Other sectors are more commonly known by the origins of the families living there: e.g. the "Maghrebi" area where families originally from Maghreb.